 Spawning is a spring ritual that occurs in Iowa from April through mid-June at water temperatures from 58 to 70 degrees.
 Sexually mature fish form schools, often unisexual groups, that move onto shoals or estuaries before spawning.
 Actual spawning starts when several males surround a female and the group swims around scattering eggs and milt near the surface.
 The eggs are small, averaging about .031 inch in diameter.
 The number of eggs produced varies from about 241,000 to 933,00 per mature adult female, with the number proportional to body size.
 Once released, the eggs are fertilized and gradually sink to the bottom where they stick to rocks and bottom debris and hatch in several days.
 No parental care is given eggs or newly hatched fry.

 White Bass grow fast, averaging 4- to 6-inches in the first year, 9- to 10-inches in the second year, and 12- to 14-inches by the end of the third year.
 Most males mature at age 2, while females mature at age 3.
 White Bass seldom live beyond 4 years and few are larger than 2 or 3 pounds.

-White Bass usually forage in early morning and late afternoon, while adults are sometimes seen feeding in the dark.
-This species is highly mobile, moving about in large schools, voraciously feeding on other schooling fish, such as Gizzard Shad.
+White Bass usually forage in early morning and late afternoon, while adults are sometimes seen eating in the dark.
+This species is highly mobile, moving about in large schools, hungrily feeding on other schooling fish, such as Gizzard Shad.
 In Iowa, Gizzard Shad are needed to establish White Bass in reservoirs and large rivers.
 White Bass use other forage fish, particularly minnows and shiners, in the natural lakes for food.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.